sanatmisra/butlers-test/README.md

 # To generate reports, This is what I do:

-   - Run tests and generate .xml reports
+   - Run tests and generate .xml reports:
         _mvn test_

-   - Convert .xml reports into .html report, but without the CSS or images _mvn surefire-report:report-only_
+   - Convert .xml reports into .html report, but without the CSS or images:
+        _mvn surefire-report:report-only_

-   - Put the CSS and images where they need to be without the rest of the time-consuming stuff _mvn site -DgenerateReports=false_
+   - Put the CSS and images where they need to be without the rest of the time-consuming stuff:
+        _mvn site -DgenerateReports=false_

    - Go to DIRECTORY 'target/site/surefire-report.html' for the report.